Skip to main content

 • OnLedgeMove is a BaseLedgeMovement component that listens to player input.

-• When input is received, it asks LedgeHandler to give updated ledge position based on the movement direction
+• When input is received, it asks LedgeHandler to give an updated ledge position based on the movement direction

 • LedgeAgent creates MoveRequests and passes them to PlayerLedgeMoveRequestProcessor